cartove/jquery-menu-aim/README.md

         // to show a submenu's content for the activated row.
         activate: function() {},

+        // Set DOM node active, by that menu knows which elem should be
+        // deactivated before first call to activate .
+        // This is param is useful when your menu has active row at default
+        activeRow: null,

         // Function to call when a row is deactivated.
         deactivate: function() {},